 If it’s not there, click the Install button and add the above protocols to the list and restart your computer.
 If these are installed correctly, then move on to the next check.

-The second thing that needs to happen in order for another computer on the network to show up in your My Network Places list is that all the computers have to be in the same workgroup or domain.
+The second thing that needs to happen in order for another computer on the network to show up in your My Network Places list is that all the computers have to be in the same workgroup, domain or homegroup.

 You can check this by right-clicking on My Computer, choosing Properties, and clicking on the Computer Name tab.

 In Windows 7 and Windows 10, you have to right-click on Computer on the desktop, go to Properties, which will open the System Control Panel dialog.
 Here you need to click on Advanced System Settings.